dwaynejs/dwayne-redux/Readme.md

 }

 Block.block('MyApp', MyApp.wrap(
-  // if you don't specify a static property you have to do it here provider(store)
+  // if you don't specify a static property you have to specify the argument here provider(store)
 ));
 ```